zaritskylab/DISCOVER/README.md

 ![architecture](./DOCS/DISCOVER_architecture.png)

-## IVF analysis
+## IVF analysis:
-* IN DOSCOVER/IVF/IMAGES, a single image is given for analysis due to IP restrictions.
+* IN DISCOVER/IVF/IMAGES, a single image is given for analysis due to IP restrictions.
 * Open notebook DISCOVER/IVF/IVF_ANALYSIS.ipynb.
-* Find and change 'data_path = <PATH>' to local path.
+* Find and change 'data_path = <PATH>' to local parent path.
-* This will automatically load the saved classifier and DISCOVER networks from DISCOVER/IVF/SAVED_MODELS.
+* (This will automatically load the saved classifier and DISCOVER networks from DISCOVER/IVF/SAVED_MODELS).
-* Run notebook and see the comments in each cell to understand which analysis is taking place.
+* Run notebook "Restart kernel and Run all cells"
+* See the comments in each cell to understand which analysis is taking place.

-## CelebA GENDER analysis
+## CelebA GENDER analysis:
 * A small subset of celebA data is available in DISCOVER/GENDER/IMAGES.
 To Download the full dataset go to: https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html.
 * For the full dataset update the TRAIN and TEST images folders for classes 0 and 1 in the DISCOVER/GENDER/IMAGES folder.
 * Open notebook DISCOVER/GENDER/GENDER_ANALYSIS.ipynb.